We welcome corrections

 The six trains that

-opened up yet another era of prosperity, bringing with it both legitimate
+stopped there daily opened up yet another era of prosperity, bringing with it both legitimate

 businesses, but also